Medication Assisted Therapy

 • No known allergy to Buprenorphine

-• Agree to meet daily for MAT administration for up to 7 days
+• Able to meet daily for up to 7 days

 • Willing to sign program agreement and commit to follow-up care